Charles Bubb Postgraduate Scholarship

-In memory of Charles Bubb, and made available due to the generous donation by Ken MacMillan, The Australian Earthquake Engineering Society has created a Postgraduate Student Award in his name.
+In memory of Charles Bubb, and made available due to the generous donation by Ken MacMillan, the Australian Earthquake Engineering Society has created a Postgraduate Student Scholarship in his name.

 Chosen projects should work towards leaving long-term support for the advancement of earthquake assessment in Australia, such as building monitoring and instrumentation, engineering, geophysical or geological studies or damage and vulnerability assessment.